Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/20-ocr.md

 # Read Text in Images

+## Lab scenario

 Optical character recognition (OCR) is a subset of computer vision that deals with reading text in images and documents.
 The **Computer Vision** service provides two APIs for reading text, which you'll explore in this exercise.

+## Objectives

+In this lab, you will complete the following tasks:

+ + Task 1: Open the cloned folder in Visual Studio Code.
+ + Task 2: Provision a Cognitive Services resource
+ + Task 3: Prepare to use the Azure AI Vision SDK
+ + Task 4: Use the Read API to read text from an image
+ + Task 5: Use the Read API to read text from a document
+ + Task 6: Read handwritten text

-## Open the cloned folder in Visual Studio Code.
+## Task 1: Open the cloned folder in Visual Studio Code.

 1. Start Visual Studio Code (the program icon is pinned to the Desktop).